chef-boneyard/chef-web-docs-2016/steps/step_repository_cookbooks_download_no_git.rst

 ..
 This is an included how-to.

-To download a cookbook when |git| is not used for version source controlrun the following command:
+To download a cookbook when |git| is not used for version source control, run the following command:

 .. code-block:: bash